Yash-10/cvt-cosmo-inference/scripts/README.md

 ### Step 5:
 Train the ViT/CNN/CvT (see scripts inside `model/` for code to define each model).
 Specify the model and run name in `config.yaml`.

 Run `python main_train.py`.
-All variables including access to the device for training the model (CPU or GPU) are hardcoded in the script itself.
+All variables, including access to the device for training the model (CPU or GPU), are hardcoded in the script itself.

 ### Step 6:
 Test the ViT/CNN/CvT

-By default, test will automatically be conducted at the end of the training.
-If one wants to do test separately, run `python main_test.py`.
-This will output the final results in the form of a CSV file and pdf images.
+By default, the test will automatically be conducted at the end of the training.
+If one wants to do the test separately, run `python main_test.py`.
+This will output the final results as a CSV file and pdf images.

 ## Code for transfer learning:

 ### Steps: 1.
 Download the Halo simulations.
-The code I have written is slightly inflexible in terms of what Halo simulations to use for transfer learning.
+The code written is slightly inflexible in terms of what Halo simulations to use for transfer learning.
 If you download from 0-1999, SAME_SIMS must be true since you used 0-1999 simulations for the DM density.
 If you decide to use halo simulations only from 1000-1999, please set SAME_SIMS=False inside main_transfer_learning.py

 ### Step 2:
 Run create_halo_fields_from_snapshots.py (attached).

 ### Step 3:
 Run main_transfer_learning.py (attached): this will run the transfer learning and testing together.
-Note: You would need to change some paths, etc, inside the script to successfully run this.
+Note: To run this successfully, you would need to change some paths, etc., inside the script.